UnfabledX/MainServiceTeaShop/README.md

 Image processing occurs in the backend media-service (https://github.com/UnfabledX/MediaServerTeaShop) which stores files in postgres database.
-In the future all backend applications are going to communicate through eureka server.
+All backend microservices communicate through eureka server.

-In order to run application locally follow these steps:
+### In order to run application locally follow these steps:
 1. Install manually Tomcat (I was using tomcat-10.1.11, oldest versions might not work because of incompatibility with new spring boot versions 3.+)
 2. If you use Docker, run docker-compose file in the root folder of the project by command in